Australia's national security and terrorism laws aims to prevent acts of terrorism and prosecute those involved in

-The National Security Information (Criminal and Civil Proceedings) Act 2004 (The NSI Act) - the NSI Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.
+National Security Information (Criminal and Civil Proceedings) Act 2004 (NSI Act)—This Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.

 Australian Security Intelligence Organisation Act 1979—We administer this Act that allows the Australian Intelligence Organisation to gather information and produce intelligence about activities or situations that might endanger our national security.

 Australia's counter-terrorism laws—Our department administers Australia's laws against terrorism.

 Terrorist act offences—Discover what constitutes a terrorist act offence under Australian law.

 Preventing the financing of terrorism—We administer the Criminal Code Act 1995 that makes it illegal to finance terrorism.

 Reviews of Australia's counter-terrorism laws—These reviews ensure that people who carry out terrorism are brought to justice.
 They also contribute to the development of Australia's legal response to the threat of terrorism.